Exact and high order discretization schemes for Wishart processes and their affine extensions: Some properties of affine processes on positive semidefinite matrices

 \subsection{The characteristic function of Wishart processes}

 As for other affine processes, the characteristic function of affine processes on positive semidefinite matrices can be obtained by solving two ODEs.
 In the case of Wishart processes, it is possible to solve explicitly these ODEs by solving a matrix Riccati equation (see Levin~\cite{Levin}).
-Here, we give the closed formula for the Laplace transform and a precise description of its set of convergence.
+Here, we give the closed formula for the Laplace transform and a precise description of its set of convergence. \begin{proposition} Let $X^x_t\sim \WIS_d(x,\alpha,b,a;t)$, $q_t = \int_0^t \exp(sb)a^Ta\exp(s\* b^T)\,ds$ and $m_t = \exp(tb)$.
+We introduce the set of convergence of the Laplace transform of $X^x_t$, $ \mathcal{D}_{b,a;t}=\{ v \in\symm, \E[\exp( \Tr(vX_t^x))]< \infty\}$.
+This is a convex open set that is given explicitly by